 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced at Feniscowles Primary School.

-Pupils are taught from an early age the 3 R's of the school.
+Pupils are taught from an early age the 3 rules of the school.
 Pupils are taught the value and reasons behind rules and laws, that they govern and protect us, the responsibilities that this involves, and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.
 Through their Physical Education lessons children also learn about fairness and following rules for common enjoyment.

 At Feniscowles Primary, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make informed choices, through a safe environment and an empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our eSafety and PSHE lessons.
 We hold yearly elections to appoint a house captain where all children have the right to vote.
 We also have a safeguarding policy, where children’s views are taken into account and appropriate action is taken following this.